fer3852/reMarkableSign/README.md

 Download the .zip file containing the [latest release](https://github.com/fer3852/RemarkableSign/releases).
 Extract the file to any desired directory.
 You can run reMarkableSign.exe straight from the extracted folder.

 ## Usage
-For instructions on how to use reMarkable Sign, please refer to [the manual](reMarkableSign_Manual.pdf).
+For instructions on how to use reMarkable Sign, please refer to [the manual](reMarkableSign_Manual.pdf) (also included with the download).